This page is about the security of RC4 encryption in TLS and WPA/TKIP. For details of the Lucky 13 attack on CBC-mode encryption in TLS, click here.

 - Wikipedia article on RC4 with mention of the attack

-Is it still safe to use TLS?
+Is it still safe to use RC4 ?

 We have no plans to make our source code generally available.
 If you are a researcher interested in replicating or extending our work, then please contact us.